 Born with a congenital amputation to his lower left arm, Matthew began swimming at the age of 5 and was set to become one of the greatest success stories of his time.
 By the age of 11, Matthew had broken his first Australian open record and world record by age 13.
-Throughout his junior years, Cowdrey dominated the pool before embarking on his senior professional career.
+Throughout his junior years, Matthew dominated the pool before embarking on his senior professional career.
 In 2000, Matthew was award the IPC Best Male Athlete of the Year.
 Furthermore, he has been crowned Swimmer of The Year with a Disability three years in a row from 2004-2006.
 It was the 2008 Beijing Paralympics that Matthew was first seen by the world as he collected a staggering five gold medals and three silver medals.
 Matthew broke 5 world records in his 2008 appearance alone, then followed this up the following year at the World Championships in Brazil as he broke seven world records whilst winning seven gold medals and two silver medals.
 The true versatility of this athlete was displayed, many drawing comparisons of his performance with that of Michael Phelps of America.